 Beton Hala used to be a warehouse area on the riverside.
 Nowadays is a place filled with restaurants and bars with vibrant energy.
 It is recommended as one of the things to do in the city.

 The Western City Gate o Gennex Tower is a tower that was built during the communist age using a brutalist style that connects two towers with a structure on top that used to be a rotating restaurant.

-It was designed with the purpose of housing and commercials and, we can say that is… ugly!
-I mean, the brutalist style and architecture are not characterized by lines or symmetry.
-This is one of the things to do in Belgrade if you visit because it is an example of the architectural history of the country.
+It was designed for housing and commercials, and we can say that it is ugly!
+The brutalist style and architecture are not characterized by lines or symmetry.
+This is one of the things to do if you visit because it is an example of the country’s architectural history.

 The Hotel Jugoslavija was built in 1969 as part of a government project.
 This hotel was so important at the moment that some of its guests were Queen Elizabeth and Tina Turner.
-This hotel also suffered from the NATO bombings in 1999 and one of its wings was destroyed.
-This hotel was closed during the ’00s, and it was reopened in 2013 as part of an investment by a greek group and actually operates normally.
+This hotel also suffered from the NATO bombings in 1999, and one of its wings was destroyed.
+This hotel was closed during the ’00s and reopened in 2013 as part of an investment by a Greek group.
+It operates normally.
 This hotel has restaurants, bars, and a big casino.
 Behind this hotel, you can see the Danube River.
-This is one of the things to do in Belgrade if you visit.
+This is one of the things you must do in Belgrade if you visit.